It was a grey Sunday morning in February. I was tired, it was cold, and I had no real idea what I was walking into.

 It felt like a really lovely place to start — right by the sea, an easy walk down, a great group of women, and a warm welcome from the owners and their dog.

-One of the owners added citrus essential oils to the sauna and offered a ‘fanning session’, wafting the steam around us and helping cool things between rounds.
+One of the owners added citrus essential oils to the water before pouring it over the stones and offered a ‘fanning session’, wafting the steam around us and helping cool things between rounds.

 Afterwards, we were offered orange slices.
 Small, unexpected touches, but they made the whole experience feel special — and kind of indulgent in a wild way.